immutant/immutant.org/tutorials/jobs.md

 Jobs are automatically unscheduled when your application is undeployed.

 ## Wrapping Up

-Since Immutant is still in an alpha state, none of what I said above is set in stone.
-If anything does change, We'll update this post to keep it accurate.

 If you have any feedback or questions, [get in touch]!